-Because CED funds are Federal, all grantees must be capable of meeting the requirements of 45 CFR Part 74 concerning their financial management system.
-To assure that the applicant has such capability, applications must include a signed statement from a Certified or Licensed Public Accountant as to the sufficiency of the CDCs financial management system in accordance with 45 CFR 74 and financial statements for the CDC for the prior three years.
+Because CED funds are Federal, all grantees must be capable of meeting the requirements of 45 CFR part 74 concerning their financial management system.
+To assure that the applicant has such capability, applications must include a signed statement from a Certified or Licensed Public Accountant as to the sufficiency of the CDCs financial management system in accordance with 45 CFR part 74 and financial statements for the CDC for the prior three years.
 If such statements are not available because the CDC is a newly formed entity, the application must include a statement to this effect.
-The CDC grantee is responsible for ensuring that grant funds expended by it and the third party are expended in compliance with Federal regulations of 45 CFR, Part 74 and OMB Circular A-122.
+The CDC grantee is responsible for ensuring that grant funds expended by it and the third party are expended in Start Printed Page 23774compliance with Federal regulations of 45 CFR, Part 74 and OMB Circular A-122.

 An applicant must include a detailed work plan covering the activities to be undertaken and benchmarks that demonstrate progress toward stated goals and measurable objectives.

 Paperwork Reduction Act of 1995 (Pub.
 L. 104-13)